rhanlin/rhanlin/README.md

 # Hi, I'm rhanlin! 👋

 I’m currently working on HTC VIVEPORT as Software Enginner.
 I am passionate about pursuing innovation and solving problems, and I maintain an open mindset when facing many unknown challenges.
 I also enjoy studying software architecture and finding the right framework to solve the challenges of product development.
-Check [my note](https://rhanlin.github.io/myblog/).

 ### In use and learning: